Are you new to preserving fruit? Bottling fruit in preserving jars for use throughout the year is simple and satisfying.

-- Weigh your fruit and estimate the number of jars you'll need.
-Allow for wastage once the fruit is peeled.
-For example, 3kg of feijoas will yield about 2kg of peeled fruit which would fill two 1 litre jars or four 500ml jars.
+- For example, 3kg of feijoa will yield about 2kg of peeled fruit which would fill two 1 litre jars or four 500ml jars.

-- Put the clean jars in a dish in your oven and heat them to 70°C
+- Put the clean jars in a dish in your oven and heat them to 100°C (212°F)

-- Count out the seals and bands you'll need and have them boiling in a pan
+- Put the preserving seals and bands in a pan of simmering water

-- Bring the syrup to a boil and add any flavourings such as lemon juice, rind, ginger, whole spices or vanilla
+- Bring the syrup to a boil and add any optional flavours such as lemon juice, rind, ginger, whole spices or vanilla to give your preserves a lift

 - Turn the syrup and the seals down to a simmer and prepare your fruit